 The third option is to either construct or adopt a belief structure that provides a practical reprieve from the impossibility of true meaning while never actually rejecting that the system used is itself also meaningless.

-So a person who has surrendered will say that they believe in something, and that it provides meaning in the universe, while someone who has not surrendered may say that they’ve adopted a scaffolding that may look similar while knowing all the while that it is artificial.
+So a person who has surrendered will say that they believe in something, and that it provides meaning in the universe, while someone who has not surrendered may say that they’ve adopted a scaffolding that may look similar, while knowing the whole time that it’s artificial.

 The barrier is delicate between embracing a belief structure because not doing so is too painful, and only doing so for practical purposes while still knowing it is false.
 Many start as one or the other and then migrate, or exist day to day as one and become the other when pressed.